foglamp/foglamp-filter-rms/README.rst

 .. code-block:: console

    $ ./make_deb
-   The package root directory is   : /home/ubuntu/source/foglamp-filter-scale The FogLAMP required version    : >=1.4
+   The package root directory is   : /home/ubuntu/source/foglamp-filter-rms The FogLAMP required version    : >=1.4
-   The package will be built in    : /home/ubuntu/source/foglamp-filter-scale/packages/build The architecture is set as      : x86_64
+   The package will be built in    : /home/ubuntu/source/foglamp-filter-rms/packages/build The architecture is set as      : x86_64
-   The package name is             : foglamp-filter-scale-1.0.0-x86_64
+   The package name is             : foglamp-filter-rms-1.0.0-x86_64

    Populating the package and updating version file...Done.
    Building the new package...
-   dpkg-deb: building package 'foglamp-filter-scale' in 'foglamp-filter-scale-1.0.0-x86_64.deb'.
+   dpkg-deb: building package 'foglamp-filter-rms' in 'foglamp-filter-rms-1.0.0-x86_64.deb'.
    Building Complete.
    $